 - While you can assign any score you want for the questions you create, we use specific standards for assigning scores to the questions we create that you might find helpful.

 For a straightforward question that can be solved in 15 minutes

 For a medium question that can be solved in 30 minutes

 For a difficult question that can be solved in 45 to 60 minutes

-Note: Internal notes are only visible to your team and you; however, candidates cannot view these notes.
+Note: Interviewer Guidelines are only visible to your team and you; however, candidates cannot view these notes.

-This option is enabled by default.
-You can provide them with a code stub for any or all the three languages, as required.
+You can provide them with a code stub for any or all three languages, as required.

 Note: Candidates can edit the provided code stub.
 If you do not want them to edit any particular part of the code, you can add it in the comments in the stub.

-- Select the Enable multiple file support radio button to upload the folder structure for the front-end code project.
+- Select the Enable multiple file support option to upload the folder structure for the front-end code project.

-- Click Choose file to upload the project folder.
+ii.
+Click on the Choose file button to upload the project folder.